EdDred/Heatusagelogandshow/README.md

 # Heatusagelogandshow
-Python Program to manually log data from City Heat usage, calculate average use per day between logdates and show in graph
+Python3 Program with flask and tkinter frontend to manually log data from City Heat usage, calculate average use per day between logdates and show in graph
 Log_data = Date